coder/modules/README.md

 }
 ```

-Now create a workspace, and any resources you've created in your module should appear! 🥳
+Build a workspace and your module will be consumed! 🥳

+Open a pull-request with your module, a member of the Coder team will
+manually test it, and after-merge it will appear on the Registry.